-- identify a research question / need, and to plan and execute an applicable research design in a scientific and ethical way by using suitable research methods, techniques and procedures; - interpret and integrate research findings in a scientifically responsible way and to compile a research report from it; and - communicate research finding, orally or in writing, in a scientific and ethical way.
+Semester 1 and 2 NQF-Level:8c t should be able to: identify a research question / need, and to plan and execute an applicable research design in a scientific and ethical way by using suitable research methods, techniques and procedures; interpret and integrate research findings in a scientifically responsible way and to compile a research report from it; and • communicate research finding, orally or in writing, in a scientific and ethical way.
 Full-time / part-time - Completion of a research project under the guidance of a supervisor.

-The dissertation will be examined both internally and externally in accordance with the NWU regulations.
+Assessment methods: The dissertation will be examined both internally and externally in accordance with the NWU regulations.
+2 It should be able to: , and to plan and e by using suitable reso ngs in a scientifically n or in writing, in a science earch project under the

-Module code: FPKG971 Semester 1 en 2 NQF-Level:8c

-Title: Thesis (Pharmacy Practice)

-- be endowed with advanced knowledge and skills to identify a new, relevant research question within the specific research field of Pharmacy Practice; - be able to plan and perform a suitable quantitative and/or qualitative research topic in a scientific and ethical manner by using suitable research methods, techniques and procedures; - interpret and integrate research results in a scientifically justifiable way and compile a research report from it; and - be able to communicate research results in writing and verbally in a scientific and ethical way.

-Full time/part time - contact - It is expected from students to complete a research project under supervision of a supervisor(s).
+Madada and EDK0074 0 Module code: FPKG971 Semester 1 and 2 NQF-Level:8c Title: Thesis (Pharmacy Practice) - Module outcomes: Upon completion of this module the student should: be endowed with advanced knowledge and skills to identify a new, relevant research question within the specific research field of Pharmacy Practice; be able to plan and perform a suitable quantitative and/or qualitative research topic in a scientific and ethical manner by using suitable research methods, techniques and procedures; interpret and integrate research results in a scientifically justifiable way and compile a research report from it; and be able to communicate research results in writing and verbally in a scientific and ethical way.
+Mode of delivery: Full time/part time - contact - It is expected from students to complete a research project under supervision of a supervisor(s).
+Assessment methods: